WildMeOrg/wildbook-ia/README.rst

     cd wildbook-ia/devops
     sudo ./build.sh wbia-base wbia-provision wbia

-If you build times out, run the command again.
+If your build times out, run the command again.
 The previous run is cached and the build will advance.
 Note that you cannot tag this build.

 Docker
 ~~~~~~